Updated: Oct 27

 Read this wonderful book by Veronique Vienne, "The Art of Doing Nothing: Simple Ways to Make Time for Yourself" and discover more ways of managing the busyness of life.

 5. Go for a Walk or Take a Nap

 Going for a walk outdoors is a marvelous way of doing nothing.
-The activity lifts your serotonin levels so you don’t need to worry about anxiety creeping in.
+The activity raises your serotonin levels so you don’t need to worry about anxiety creeping in.
 And, if you can find a park to walk in, you’ll feel uplifted by the natural environment.
 Walking is beneficial to your health, physically and mentally, while keeping your need to be busy at bay.

 You could do what the Italians do and take an afternoon nap every day.
 And, if you’re one of the few who has returned to working in an office environment, then close the door and take a quick 10-minute nap in your chair.
 It will do wonders for breaking up the busyness of your workday.

 There’s a time and place for healthy busyness.
 Equally so, there’s a time and place for idleness and relaxation.
-By mastering the art of doing nothing, you’ll also learn to master the art of having to be busy all the time.
-It’s all about finding a healthy balance in your work and personal life.
+By mastering the art of doing nothing, you’ll also learn to master the art of NOT having to be busy all the time.
+It’s all about finding a healthy balance between your work and personal life.
 And, understanding what drives your need to be busy.

-When you can learn to do nothing, you’re allowing your body to recover from periods of busyness which means you can hopefully avoid burnout or emotional exhausting.
+When you can learn to do nothing, you’re allowing your body to recover from periods of busyness which means you can hopefully avoid burnout or emotional exhaustion.
 You’re learning to let go and live in the moment while accepting that all will be fine in the end.

 This post was originally published on August 28th 2021, and updated on October 19th, 2022.